Morph (song): Background and writing

 Trench was billed a something of sequel to the saga of Blurryface, and has lyrics that retain connections between seemingly random references.
 Their fifth album was concept album that featured an overarching storyline, with songs containing themes involving a world called "Trench".
 However, "Morph" is one of the less conceptual parts of the album and lacks symbolic origin stories.
-Though the entire album does not tell one conceptual narrative from start to finish, it still reveals more about the world surrounding Trench and a city called "DEMA".
+Though the entire album does not tell one conceptual narrative from start to finish, it still reveals more about the world surrounding Trench and the city called "Dema".
 One of the key discoveries comes early in Trench at track three with "Morph".
 During the song, listeners learn the identity of Nico, the titular character of "Nico and the Niners" and one of the nine bishops, as well as one of Joseph's key antagonists in this narrative.
 Within "Morph", Joseph references the alias for a member of a group of French mathematicians that originated during the mid-1930s.
 He is referred to simply as Nico both in the track and subsequently in "Nico and the Niners", in which a renegade group fights against a mysterious, nefarious organization known as Dema.
 His full name is Nicolas Bourbaki, which is the collective pseudonym for the mathematicians who invented the notation for the empty set — the Ø symbol used in much of the branding for Twenty One Pilots over the past years.

 Similar to previous albums, dark themes remained throughout Trench as Twenty One Pilots continued exploring topics of insecurity, mental health and death.
 While other songs feel like side quests within its main storyline, the major narrative throughout the album's entirety was the void between being in one's darkest moments and making it through the other side.
 "Morph" stands among the songs from Trench that contain prosocial content, where the tension between anxiety and hope emerges.
 On "Morph", the duo attempts to come to terms and reckon with the reality of death.